-- 2 The formula used for the ultrasound contest does not incorporate rate of gain so exhibitors that did not weigh-in March can participate in the contest. - 3 To participate in this contest, your pigs MUST weigh a minimum of 235 pounds at the fair.
-The ultrasound will evaluate animal meat quality using live measurement technology and will be placed accordingly. - 4 This pig must also be exhibited in the show ring as an Individual Market, Pen of Three, Purebred Gilt, or Commercial Gilt. - 5 Participation in this program is encouraged for educational benefits. - 6 The Test will be conducted on Wednesday of the fair. - 7 Costs of the ultrasound will be split with the producer (exhibitor) and the Greene County Pork Producers.
+- 1 Ultrasound Production Test is optional. - 2 To participate in this contest, your pigs MUST weigh a minimum of 235 pounds at the fair.
+The ultrasound will evaluate animal meat quality using live measurement technology and will be placed accordingly. - 3 This pig must also be exhibited in the show ring as an Individual Market, Pen of Three, Purebred Gilt, or Commercial Gilt. - 4 Participation in this program is encouraged for educational benefits. - 5 The Test will be conducted on Wednesday of the fair. - 7 Costs of the ultrasound will be split with the producer (exhibitor) and the Greene County Pork Producers.
 Costs only will be shared on those animals entered in the Swine Production class or one breeding animal per exhibitor.
 Exhibitors may ultrasound more than one for personal knowledge and pay the total cost.